ryanburge/ryanburge.github.io/_posts/2017-03-09-college_watch_list.md

 ---

-The Chronicle of Higher Education [released a list](http://www.chronicle.com/article/177-Private-Colleges-Fail/239436) of 177 schools that were on the financial watchlist.
+The Chronicle of Higher Education [released a list](http://www.chronicle.com/article/177-Private-Colleges-Fail/239436) of the financial composite scores for each private university in the United States.
 I wanted to try and work with the [leaflet package](https://rstudio.github.io/leaflet/) to create an interactive map.
 Here's what I came up with.

 {% highlight r %}
 library(readr)